pangtodd/typeScriptTutorial/notes.md

 }

 if you console.log(docOne), it won't say resourceType: BOOK, it will say resoruceType: 0. it is associated with the index position of ResourceType.
+* Lesson 20: tuples:
+  * similar to array, but 'locks' the type for each position.
+Example: let tup: [string, number, boolean]